 Gokarna is known for its temples and beaches.
 It can be easily covered in a 3-day duration.
-However, there are plenty of interesting destinations near Gokarna that are worth visiting like Yana caves, Vibhooti Falls, Mirjan Fort, Murudeshwar and Jog Falls.
-If you plan to cover each of these places, then a 6-day trip duration will be ideal.
+However, plenty of interesting destinations near Gokarna are worth visiting like Yana caves, Vibhooti Falls, Mirjan Fort, Murudeshwar and Jog Falls.
+If you plan to cover each of these places, a 6-day trip duration will be ideal.

 History of Gokarna:

-It is believed that Lord Brahma who considered himself as superior and creator of the universe was cursed by Lord Shiva for his arrogance.
+It is believed that Lord Brahma, who considered himself superior and creator of the universe, was cursed by Lord Shiva for his arrogance.
 Lord Brahma penanced and asked for forgiveness from Lord Shiva at the very place where Gokarna exists.
 Impressed by Brahma’s penance, Lord Shiva appeared in front of him from the ear of a cow.
 Hence, the place came to be known as Gokarna (cow’s ear).

-Ravana tried to uproot the ‘Atma linga’ and due to force exerted by him, some scattered pieces got detached which he threw in different directions.
-The scattered linga fell in Dhareshwar, Shejjeshwar, Gunavanthe, Surathkal and Murudeshwar respectively, but the main ‘Atma linga’ refused to move.
+Ravana tried to uproot the ‘Atma linga’, and due to force exerted by him, some scattered pieces got detached, which he threw in different directions.
+The scattered linga fell in Dhareshwar, Shejjeshwar, Gunavanthe, Surathkal and Murudeshwar, respectively, but the main ‘Atma linga’ refused to move.
 After the pieces scattered in these places, the remaining linga gained the shape of a cow’s ear.
 Hence, the place was named Gokarna (cow’s ear).
-Failing to uproot the linga, Ravana named it ‘Mahabal’ (ie. Extremely strong).
+Failing to uproot the linga, Ravana called it ‘Mahabal’ (i.e..
+Extremely strong).
 Later, a temple was built here and named as ‘Mahabaleshwara temple’.

-Since then Gokarna has been a pilgrimage centre but recently due to the influx of tourists to its unspoilt beaches, the eminence of the town has changed to a ‘beach destination’.
-Gokarna has a laid-back vibe which attracts many foreign tourists, owing to which many shacks, hotels, resorts and restaurants have come up to cater to the incoming crowd.
+Since then, Gokarna has been a pilgrimage centre, but recently due to the influx of tourists to its unspoilt beaches, the eminence of the town has changed to a ‘beach destination’.
+Gokarna has a laid-back vibe that attracts many foreign tourists, owing to which many shacks, hotels, resorts and restaurants have come up to cater to the incoming crowd.

 Nonetheless, a large number of devotees still flock to this temple town to offer prayers.
 All in all, Gokarna is blessed with two types of places to visit – Temples and Beaches.